Decoupling, Divestment, ESG Investments

-There is no guarantee that any nation, industry, or corporation, will ever be completely “sustainable” from one year to the next, especially given the fact that all resources will continue to depreciate at least minimally.
-However, with the increased investment in, innovation of, and use of renewable energy, energy efficiency, other sustainability technologies (e.g. batteries for energy storage, electric vehicles), and decreased waste/ better waste management; the chance to achieve sustainability becomes more and more likely over time.
+There is no guarantee that any nation, industry, or corporation, will be "completely sustainable” from one year to the next, especially given the fact that all resources will continue to depreciate, at least minimally.
+However, with the increased investment in, innovation of, and use of renewable energy, energy efficiency, other sustainability technologies (i.e. batteries for energy storage, electric vehicles), and decreased waste/ better waste management; the chance to achieve sustainability becomes more and more likely over time.

-The economy depends on natural resources from land to water, metal to energy.
-There is a need to consider the depletion of these resources, and adjust investments; even with the need for increased gross domestic product (GDP) and profit.
+The economy depends on natural resources from land, to water, to metal, to energy.
+There is a need to consider the depletion of these resources, and adjust investments; even with the concurrent need for an increase in gross domestic product (GDP) and profit.
 When the profit of the nation, industry, or corporation, is the greater consideration than the natural resources required for economic gain, there is very little likelihood of environmental sustainability.

 Eco-environmental decoupling, where economic growth occurs without an increase in environmental costs or demands, should be a common practice for all industries and corporations in the developed world today.
 Additionally, many developing nations across the world today have increased their financial status, even with the decoupling of some basic natural resources; such as oil.

-The standard definition of divestment is a reduction of some kind of asset for financial, ethical, or political objectives.
-The global divestment movement, in eco-environmental terms, refers to companies pulling their assets and capital investments from fossil fuel companies.
+The standard definition of divestment is a reduction of some kind of investment in an asset for financial, ethical, or political objectives.
+The global divestment movement, in eco-environmental terms, refers to companies (as well as other private and public entities) pulling their support and capital investments from fossil fuel companies.

 Environmental, social, and governance (ESG) goals are being adopted by many companies worldwide.
 These ESG goals go hand-in-hand with divestment goals, 100% clean energy goals, and company-wide net zero goals.
 ESG goals for investments can be viewed as similar to divestment goals, as ESG goals represent the most important metrics in evaluating a company's overall sustainability.

-Even some oil majors, giant corporations leading the international oil & gas industry, like British Petroleum (BP), Royal Dutch Shell, and Total SA, are adopting company-wide carbon-neutrality targets.
+Even some oil majors, giant corporations leading the international oil & gas industry, like British Petroleum (BP), Royal Dutch Shell, and Total SA, are adopting company-wide ESG and net zero targets.
 Are these oil giants taking carbon neutrality seriously as a response to the global divestment movement?
-As a response to major emitting countries sitting net zero goals?
+As a response to major emitting countries setting net zero goals?

-BP, Shell, and Total all have net zero targets of 2050, mirroring net zero targets of the EU, the UK, and many European nations individually (and now the US president, President Biden, has also pledged the US will reach net zero emissions by 2050).
-In addition to BP &Shell, Total is a stand-out net-zero pledge in the field of oil majors embracing sustainable targets.-
+BP, Shell, and Total all have net zero targets of 2050, mirroring net zero targets of the EU, the UK, many European nations individually, and many other nations worldwide (and now the US president, President Biden, has also pledged the US will reach net zero emissions by 2050).
+In addition to BP and Shell, Total has a stand-out net zero pledge in the field of oil majors embracing sustainable targets -

 “Like BP and Shell, Total promised zero out the emissions associated with its own business operations by switching to renewable energy and offsetting any remaining emissions.
 But Total has also gone a step further, vowing that all of its energy products used by customers in Europe will be carbon-neutral by 2050 — and that it will cut the emissions of products used worldwide by 60%.